“May our faces, when worn, be defined by smiles lines and twinkling eyes.”

 As the weather cooled, the sister of the other live-in orderly in that group home was waking up next to me.
 His lady had her clothes in his closet.
 His sister had her clothes in mine.
 The girls were good friends.
 Just as I first started to feel the sort of love that included thinking of a future with that beautiful free spirit, she and her clothes were suddenly gone.
 Free-love days lesson number two included my learning that communication is much more than living together with warm laughing and hot snuggling.

-Not many months later, I was sharing a home with a love that did include deep communication.
+Not many months later, I was sharing a home with a love that did include deep communication –unpracticed, but deep.
 We began planning our life together.
 We were both in college while working jobs and sleeping too little.
-We were happy when we weren’t stressed, but we were stressed most all the time.
+We were happy when we weren’t stressed, but we were stressed most of the time.
 I recognized years later that our deep communication was mostly heavy and melodramatic as a sappy movie.

-Then I dated quite a bit.
+Not long after that, I was making enough money that even after paying my rent, tuition, and books, I had nicer clothes and a nicer car than most of the other college guys.
+I also had a platonic girlfriend roommate that I shared a much nicer place with than most college students had.
+I found myself being pursued.
+I dated quite a bit.
 I was looking for a good match.
-I was making enough money that even after paying my rent, tuition and books, I had nicer clothes and a nicer car than most of the other college guys.
-I also had a platonic girlfriend roommate that I shared a much nicer place with than most college students had.
-I found myself being pursued by many.
-It was evident they were allured by my things at least as much as they were by me.
+I soon learned that most were allured by my things at least as much as they were by me.

 (No others in our home, etc. If you’re really curious, this is another story to ask me about.
-Although there are valuable lessons in it, and much joy in the process of learning the art of true, heartfelt, honest-with-yourself-and-with-your-partner communication and compromise, the open relationship lifestyle is simply not as lovely as a happily-ever-after family-rearing couple lifestyle is.
-Although it is certainly self-enlightening, titillating, and can have much joy in it; it is not the way to happiness.
+Although there are valuable lessons in it, and there is joy in the process of learning the art of true, heartfelt, honest-with-yourself-and-with-your-partner communication and compromise, the open relationship lifestyle is simply not as lovely as a happily-ever-after family-rearing couple lifestyle is.
+Although it is certainly self-enlightening, and can have much joy in it; it also has jealousy –until you work yourself through and beyond jealousy.
+Even then, it is not the way to happiness.
 I do have more to say about it later in this writing.)

-She took another lover first.
+After a while, she took another lover.
 (I know; surprise!)
-I learned in hindsight that I therefore felt compelled to then take another lover, too.
-I had no thought of it prior to that and we had been living together some time by then.
-I later learned that as of that compulsion, I was no longer piloting my own chariot.
+I learned in hindsight that was when I therefore felt compelled to take another lover for myself, too.
+I had no thought of it prior to that –and we had been living together some time by then.
+I later learned that as of that compulsion, my compulsion, I was therefore no longer piloting my own chariot.